Transatlantic sailing record

-Since the five-week voyage of Christopher Columbus in 1492, crossing the Atlantic Ocean, quickly and safely, between Europe and the Americas has always been an important issue.
+Since the five-week voyage of Christopher Columbus in 1492, quickly and safely crossing the Atlantic Ocean between Europe and the Americas has always been an important issue.
 Today, the route has become a classic one among skippers.
 The record is one of the most prestigious, next to the Jules Verne Trophy, for which it is often a good preparation.

 This record can be achieved both ways: from west to east or from east to west.
 It can also be homologated single-handed or crewed, on monohulls or on multihulls.